adslbarxatov/IOP/docs/index.md

 # 5. XPUN control

-⁽¹⁾ Since 2020, some governments have introduced certain restrictive laws of disintegration nature in their territories that are incompatible with this Policy.
+⁽¹⁾ Some governments have introduced certain restrictive laws of disintegration nature in their territories that are incompatible with this Policy.
 The Laboratory sees it as its task to avoid any conflicts associated with this discrepancy.
 The only way to do this, available at the time of publication of this Policy revision, is to make all Policy Objects unavailable in those areas.
 In this regard, **XPUN control** was developed.